Thomas-Fulton/Programming_notes/vim_notes.md

 :%s/origninal/replacement/  # replace "original" with "replacement".
 First occurance only :%s/origninal/replacement/g  # (/g) replace ALL occurances. (/c) asks for confirmation for each replacement
   # (when searching for newline: \n, when replacing newline: \r).
+:g//  # lists all lines containing the last search pattern, and :redir will capture the results.

 ## Navigation ##
 (Think top right to bottom left for hjkl movement)